Control who accesses your buildings — when, where, and how.

 Access control cards can be preprinted with organization logos, graphics and other information.
 Access control fobs are available in many different colors and shapes.
 Card and fob readers are offered in a wide variety of technologies, sizes, styles and formats to architecturally compliment adjacent areas and fit into existing structures.
 Badge printers and digital cameras allow you to generate your own credentials at one or multiple locations.
 Higher security needs can be addressed with smart cards (HID SEOS), non-standard bit patterns, biometric readers (fingerprint, iris scan, vein geometry, etc.) or via multi-factor authentication.
 Multi-factor authentication can be accomplished via keypad / proximity reader combinations, biometrics, etc..
 Common biometric reader options are fingerprint, iris scan, facial recognition and vein geometry.
 Readers can communicate via traditional hardwired or newer blue tooth or wifi technologies.

 EAS systems can alarm designated users when doors are forced open, doors are left open, use of the same badge in two different places (network anti-passback), passing the same card to another employee (local anti-passback).

 Large facilities like educational facilities and multi-tenant buildings can have hundreds of keys.
 Keys have to be correctly labeled, securely stored, tracked and changed when employees leave.
-Electronic access control replaces cumbersome manual key management systems and rekeying with mouse clicks.
+Access control replaces cumbersome manual key management systems and rekeying with mouse clicks.

-We have standardized on the Software House CCure 9000 system, which operates on an intuitive user interface much like like a web browser.
+For most mid to large sized installations, we use Software House CCure 9000, which operates on an intuitive user interface much like like a web browser.
 Administrators can immediately change or revoke access credentials from any remote location.